 “No,” she said, “but I’m glad I do now!”

-In the little picture, the rest of the training week was lonely and emotionally exhausting after that traumatic start.
+In the little picture, the rest of the training week for me was lonely and emotionally exhausting after such a traumatic start.
 I recovered somewhat, of course.
 Projects, outings and nature-based learning filled me with enthusiasm.
-Still, try as I may to thrust it aside, a background feeling of being lost, unsure of myself and cutoff persisted for the remainder.
+Still, try as I may to thrust it aside, a background feeling of being lost, vulnerable, unsure of myself and cutoff from everyone else persisted for the remainder.
 Each night I returned to my dorm room, which isn’t the same as going home.

-Looking back on that bizarre ice-breaker segment, I learned something going through it.
-The experience underscored the importance of the caring connections that exist within ourselves and to each other.
+Looking back on that bizarre ice-breaker segment, I learned something from going through the experience, for it underscored the importance of the caring connections that exist within ourselves and to each other.
 Finding our purpose in life, our meaningful way of expressing the wisdom, gifts and passion we each of us have coming from within us to share, these things rise above the chatter and distractions of daily life.
 These things, it seems, are all that really matter in the end.

 Nature welcomes us every day and is waiting to bestow sustenance and calm on those who take contemplative action immersing themselves into her open arms.
-Listening to peoples’ stories has taught me about the many, and varied ways to arrive at this goal.
+Listening to peoples’ stories has taught me about the many, and varied ways to arrive at these sorts of timeless places of resilience.
+Mostly this involves people following their passion for certain activities that usually take place outdoors.
 Snowmobiling for hours on end some Saturday can be calming and meaningful.
 Just as running a marathon can be.
 Or climbing a mountain.
+Or taking a walk.
 Getting your gear out for fishing, rafting, canoeing, biking.
-Each of these comes with a culture, fresh air, and obstacles to negotiate, methods and techniques to learn.
-They teach us about our strengths, and through them we find purpose.
+Each of these outdoor experiences comes with a culture, fresh air, and obstacles to negotiate, methods and techniques to learn.
+They teach us about our strengths, and through them we find purpose as well as relaxation.

-Sitting quietly, rifle propped on the shooting rest, sitting high up in a deer stand taking notice of the surrounding forest sounds reverberating.
-A soft snowfall begins and cold starts creeping into your bones until, suddenly, a winter songbird lands on the gun barrel and starts to sing, changing everything.
-Collapsing with grief on the park’s walking path under a tsunami of personal loss, and then awakening out of that to the “hank-hank” call of a nearby nuthatch, or to the beauty of the sunset.
-These are stark reminders of the fact that everything is going on business as usual, neutrally, and that’s okay.
-A passerby compassionately offering you their dog to pet because they see your suffering, because they have been through this same thing themselves before.
-Fishing in Alaska and turning around at a small noise to find several brown bears all this time have been feasting on berries behind you, minding their own business.
+Fishing in Alaska and turning around at a small noise to find several brown bears all this time have been feasting on berries some distance behind you, quietly minding their own business.
+Not interested in you at all!
 The talks that come out of sitting in a bird blind for hours with your father once a year, or in the car during the two hour one-on-one drive to the Cities.
-Skiing with your dad and discussing who goes first down the next hill.
-Your dad and you fishing for perch in the bay, both of you finding out later those hours of precious time are what you will hold onto.
+Skiing with my dad and discussing who goes first down the next hill.
+My husband’s story of fishing for perch in the bay, just he and his dad the two of them, unaware of any medical diagnosis, both of them finding out later those hours of precious time are what they had and what they would hold onto.
 All these experiences cannot be undone.
 All of these experiences inform us.

 The world’s artifacts speak to us from their lowly position tossed onto a blanket.
 But speak to us they do, loudly and clearly, of our emotions and our life experiences.
 They are the stuff from which we are formed.
 They are what binds us to each other and to ourselves.
 These sensory objects we can pick up, feel, taste, smell, and listen to are essential to our existence.
 They are us, for we arise from nature.
 Without them we are nothing.

-Spermatophyte is a major division in taxonomy that categorizes trees (and other seed bearing plants) into the place they occupy in nature.
-The scientist, Carl Linnaeus, created this system of classification so that we could talk about life on Earth in all its evolving diversity, through past into present in our search for knowledge of the world around us.
-Taxonomy is an abstract tool that does not give us any experience at all of what it’s like to live within the present moment using all our senses to become aware of our surroundings in the actual world.
-Virtual reality and social media supply an identical analogy to Linnaeus’s abstract tool with an essential addition; that being, devices ask us to temporarily give up our birthright of autonomy that we naturally receive in the come-what-may happening in the actual world.
-Understood and accepted as entertainment only (along with skills and challenges gaming might provide), this can even become another treasured object of our experience.
-Yet, another key distinction exists that is easy to miss within that analogy, and it is a crucial one, turning on the fact that Linnaeus is as neutral as a bird song heard by chance on a spring morning compared to the unknown person or persons manipulating content and deciding what to feed and portray in their programming.
-An individual granting meaning to that content as actually shaping and defining themselves disengages from the track leading naturally to one’s own, true self-discovery, and may even derail into a place languishing in loneliness.
+Spermatophyte is a major division in taxonomy that scientifically categorizes trees (and other seed-bearing plants) into the place they occupy in nature.
+Over 300 years ago, the scientist, Carl Linnaeus, created this system of classification so that we could talk with a common understanding about life on Earth in all its evolving diversity through past into present in our search for knowledge of the world around us.
+Taxonomy, however, is an abstract tool that does not give us any experience at all of what it’s like to live within the present moment using all our senses to become aware of our surroundings in the actual world.
+It requires us to live in our heads a little while as a starting point before setting out into the field in the sunshine.

-The bigger picture is always waiting for you to pay attention to the random connections and interesting pieces life feeds you when you find yourself searching for ways to put them together.
+Life feeds us random connections and interesting bits that resonate within our inner selves, and in those introspective moments we may find ourselves searching for ways to put those pieces together.
+The bigger picture is always there offering that opportunity, waiting for us to pay attention.
+Being outdoors in nature is an essential part of this.
 Our actual world is where we find our real sense of presence in and among ourselves.
 In the midst of this, of course, we need trees!
 Without trees, we wouldn’t survive.
 This applies in a biological sense (oxygen, for starters) as well as in an emotional one.
 For, without trees, how could we each tell each other our vital, personal stories?

-Come join my next Tree Trek or create a trek of your own and identify some local trees.
+Come join my next tree trek or create a trek of your own and begin to identify some local trees.
 Find a tree along the way that you resonate with.
-Learn more about “your tree”.
+Learn more about your tree.
 Visit when you can.
 Listen to what it has to say.
 In doing so, you will most likely learn something about yourself as well.
 You might even hear from that deepest self that has been waiting for you to take notice.
 Trees have much to teach us on many levels.
-Trees have helped me tell my story, and they are great storytellers.
+Trees have helped me tell my story, and they are great storytellers in their own right.
 They can translate the most mundane scenario into mighty sagas and long-winded epics in ways we are helpless at times to understand directly or to do for ourselves without them.
 Through my grief, trees have been my expert guides and support.
 The experience has bound us even closer into lifelong friendships I rely upon.
-I cannot take for granted such magnanimous life partners!
+I certainly cannot take for granted such magnanimous life partners!

-Hard science provides naturalists (whether seasoned or just starting out), the unshakeable frame table for our work as educators, advocates, data collectors/inputters, researchers, citizen scientists and just plain life-long learners.
-The more we get into, the more passionate we may become.
-Best of all, when we sit down at the table together, that’s when things really start to get interesting!
+Hard science provides naturalists (whether seasoned or just starting out), the unshakeable framework for our work as educators, advocates, data collectors and compilers, researchers, citizen scientists and just plain lifelong learners.
+The more we get into it, the more passionate we may become.
+Best of all, when we sit down at the table together coming from our diverse perspectives and begin to converse, that’s where things really start to get interesting!

 I grew up with a tree-loving father.
-He naturally infused this into the culture of the family household, such as the day he rolled a 20 inch diameter tree stump up the front steps, through the porch and into its rightful place dominating the fireplace hearth.
-A fixture of my childhood, it was (and remains) just like any other well-used piece of furniture.
-Ever since I can remember that stump has offered a welcoming surface to set objects on, to set up the annual Christmastime creche, take photos of the new kittens looking over the edges, or to just sit on and warm up by the fire.
+He naturally infused this into the culture of the family household, such as the day he rolled a 20 inch diameter ponderosa pine tree stump up the front steps, through the porch and into its rightful place dominating the fireplace hearth.
+A fixture of my childhood, it was (and still remains) just like any other well-used piece of furniture.
+Ever since I can remember, that stump has offered a welcoming surface to set objects on, to set up the annual Christmastime crèche, take photos of the new kittens looking over the edges, or to just sit on and warm up by the fire.

 The Norway maple of my girlhood was my first tree friend.
 Climbing its strong, sinewy branches, I often stopped to inhale their scent on my way to the upper canopy.
-A dry, almost invisible coating of maple tree slough, not dirt, lingered on my hands.
+A dry, almost invisible coating of maple tree slough, not exactly dirt, lingered on my hands.
 I liked this feeling and expected it.
-On windy days, I made a point of climbing up high and sitting in my “seat”, a crook in the forking branches up top.
+On windy days, I made a point of climbing up as high as I could to take my “seat”, a crook in the forking branches up top.
 As the wind swayed limbs and girl to and fro, I would close my eyes and feel part of the tree, reveling in the safety and warmth I felt within those particular branches.
-Visiting my childhood home as an adult and mother, my maple often got a hug.
+Visiting my childhood home later as an adult and mother, my maple tree often got a hug.

-For years, a particular white pine in town has poured down grace and energy flowing into me whenever I walk beneath it.
+For years, a particular white pine in the current town where I live has poured down grace and energy flowing into me whenever I walk beneath it.
 I feel this as a physical, tingling sensation.
-Oftentimes, I wrap my arms around its trunk as far as I can reach, and sometimes engage in a circular practice that I call tree breathing.
-In Spring, I can almost taste the spiciness of the hormones it emanates.
+Oftentimes, I wrap my arms around its trunk as far as I can reach.
+Sometimes, I engage in a circular energy practice that I call ‘tree breathing’.
+In spring, I can almost taste the spiciness of the hormones this white pine emanates.
 For these, and many other lifetime encounters with trees, I am grateful.
 They generously bestow their loving presence without fail on the creatures clambering up them and lingering beneath them.
+They do this equally for those who cherish them as well as for those who would destroy them.
+They have no choice, after all, for they cannot exactly run away!

 Learning the science and dendrology of each tree species has expanded that connectedness manifold.
-Strange to say, but not too long ago, I used to take winter buds completely for granted, didn’t think about them much at all except as these pointy things on winter twigs all looking the same.
-Now, their shape, arrangement and color have blossomed into a new perspective, offering clues to the challenge of winter tree identification which I very much enjoy.
-Walking among a forest, a renewed sense of joyful recognition fills me as each tree for whatever reason garners my attention, as if greeting a friend.
+Strange to say, not too long ago I used to take winter tree buds completely for granted, didn’t think about them much at all except as those pointy things on winter twigs all looking the same.
+Now, their shape, arrangement and color have blossomed into a new perspective, offering clues to the enjoyable challenge of winter tree identification.
+Walking among a forest, a renewed sense of joyful recognition fills me at each tree that garners my attention for whatever reason that particular day, as if greeting a friend.
 This deeper understanding has enriched me and strengthened that friendship.

 Crossing the grass on my way home, perhaps, walking beneath a tree on a windy winter day, I might hear marcescent leaves rattling on the branches above me.
-These types of leaves wither but remain attached and persist on the tree well into winter.
-I look up.
+These are the types of leaves that wither but remain attached and persist on the tree well into winter.
+I might look up.
 What leaves are these?
 Are they opposite or alternate?
 It’s automatic now.
-On the ground, the familiar shape of a maple leaf presents itself looking back up at me.
+On the ground, the familiar shape of a maple leaf might present itself returning my gaze.
 Sugar maples exhibit marcescence, I now know.
 That bark, dark in color, deeply textured, mature, so beautiful.
-The voice of my own words of wisdom speak to me from deep within, empowered, as if it were the voice of the tree itself saying,
+The voice of my own words of wisdom speak to me from deep within, empowered, as if it were the voice of the tree itself exclaiming,

 “Where have you been all this time?
 So glad to see you!”